 “To get the most out of your visit, be sure to talk to the doctor about your child’s growth and ask to see his or her growth chart.
 This is helpful in assessing a child’s nutrition/caloric intake and helps to make sure they’re on track with a healthy diet and appropriate exercise,” Renner said.

 In addition to diet she also suggests asking about:

 “Though no one likes to get shots, vaccines are an integral part of keeping kids and our community safe.
 They work to safeguard children from illnesses and death caused by infectious diseases and protect our kids by helping prepare their bodies to fight often serious and potentially deadly diseases,” Renner said.

 Vaccines have helped to nearly eradicate many of the diseases that were leading causes of death in children only a few decades ago.
 Here are the main immunizations your kids need before heading off to school.

 When entering kindergarten, your child should receive the following vaccinations:

-Measles, Mumps and Rubella, better known at the MMR
+- Measles, mumps and rubella, better known as the MMR

 Most likely your child received these immunizations as an infant.
 This second round of shots boosts the immunity.
-So, in 6th grade your child should receive:
+So, in sixth grade your child should receive: